codes-elle/cron_project/README.md

 # Cron Project

-**Cron Project** is a Python-based scheduler that mimics the functionality of the classic Unix/Linux cron daemon.
-It supports both time-based scheduling (using APScheduler) and event-based triggers (using watchdog and os polling), and it provides real-time statistical monitoring with live dashboards built using both Flask and Streamlit.
+**Cron Project** is a robust Python-based scheduler that extends the functionality of the traditional Unix/Linux cron daemon.
+It supports both time-based scheduling via APScheduler and event-driven triggers (using Watchdog and os polling).
+Additionally, it records execution metrics in a centralized `stats.json` file and provides real-time, interactive visualizations through a Streamlit dashboard.

+---

 ## Table of Contents